adityasihag1996/URLShortner/README.md

 Redis is used as a datastore to keep the mappings between the shortened paths and the original URLs.
 This allows for quick lookups and minimal latency during redirection.
 However, the current implementation is simplistic and does not include features you would expect in a production-ready URL shortener, such as analytics, user authentication, high availability, or advanced security features.

+Approach used to shorten a URL is Base62 encoding approach.
+A UID (only numeric) is converted to its Base62 form, and that is used as the short postfix for the Shortened URL.
+Ideally a UID generator is ued in distributed systems, like Twitter Snowflake, but for simplicity purposes we are using a global counter here.

 ## Getting Started

 ### Prerequisites